Abarnasuresh/Javascriptgrammer/Evaluation.md

 ```
 ## 15.Group by the id of the following array of objects using the Array.reduce method? [{id: 1, name: ‘edison’ }, {id: 2, name: ‘Annand’ }, {id: 3, name: ‘Vasnath’}]
 ### Algorithm
+* Start the program
+* Declare a constant array ‘arr’ and assign the values of ‘id’ and ‘name’
+* Declare the variable ‘result’ and use the reduce() function to find the previous and current array values
+* Assign the current value to the previous value of current.id
+* Return the previous value at the end of the function
+* Print the output
+* Stop the program
 ### Psuedocode
 ### Code
 ```